You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Digital subtraction angiography (DSA):

 Invasive angiography is the gold standard of renal artery stenosis imaging.
 Concomitant therapy (PTA) is also possible.
-Disadvantages: invasiveness (hematoma, embolism, thrombosis, dissection), side effects of the contrast media, and high costs.
+Disadvantages: invasiveness (hematoma, embolism, thrombosis, dissection), side effects of the contrast medium, and high costs.

 Percutaneous Renal Biopsy: